hwangs12/network_programming/tictactoe/README.md

 ## Board is 3x3 and will be labeled with column value, A, B, C and row value 1, 2, 3, so A1 is the top left corner of the board, for example.

+## once done, can I let multiple clients connect to the server?